mklarqvist/tachyon/README.md

 ## Introduction

 ### Why a new framework?
 There are a large number of field-specific file formats that have reached near-universal standard such as FASTA/FASTQ, SAM/BAM/uBAM/CRAM, VCF/BCF/gVCF.
 They all have unique file-specifications and different native toolsets interacting with them in addition to the multitude of tools developed for answering specific scientific questions.
-We have developed a format-agnostic framework encapsulating all previous standard formats in a unified database-like system constructed from generalized data-agnostic containers.
+Tachyon was developed as a format-agnostic framework encapsulating all these previous standard formats in a unified database-like system constructed from generalized data-agnostic containers.
 The primary incentive of this project is to empower the research community with the tools required to query and interact with sequencing data.

 ---